The areas of work in which we have particular expertise, experience and excellence.

 Stephanie spearheads the organisation Behind the Gown.
 She wrote, produced and presented a film to commemorate the centenary of women in law, Retaining women at the Bar.
 1919 – 2019: is the past inhabiting the present? – YouTube.
-For a chambers podcast, Stephanie interviewed Tom Little KC about prosecuting the kidnap, rape, and murder of Sarah Everard.
+For 2 chambers podcasts, Stephanie interviewed Tom Little KC about prosecuting former Metropolitan Police Officers Wayne Couzens, and David Carrick.

 R v Palage and others [Operation Obligingly] (2023)

-Led junior in a 6-handed conspiracy to assist unlawful immigration into the UK.
-Investigated by the NCA.
-Instructed by CPS SEOCID.
+Junior prosecution counsel in 6-handed conspiracy to assist unlawful immigration into the UK.
+All defendants convicted following 4-week trial.

 R v C (2023)

 Unanimous convictions for 3 offences of making indecent images.

 Junior prosecution counsel in fraud following Grenfell Tower tragedy.
 Defendant falsely represented to the Royal Borough of Kensington and Chelsea, Rugby Portobello Trust, and other charities, that she was a resident and eligible to claim emergency accommodation, free housing and grants.
 Whilst she owned a property in the tower – at the time of the fire – she was living elsewhere, affecting her entitlement to monies claimed.
 Defendant convicted after trial.

 R v Heffron (2022)